seungminl1998/ThesisPRJ/README.md

 It will be easier for them to manage their post and profile and they will also be able to see their profile grade which will make them easier to know how well they are doing.

 <h2>The Needs</h2>
 Social Media is and will be a big part of people’s life because it is what builds communities and connects people from all around the world.
-This started to spread in 2008 when Facebook came to life and marked the start of the growth of the social media platforms. <br>
+This started to spread in 2008 when Facebook came to life and marked the start of the growth of the social media platforms.

 People realized that money could be made by using it and currently there are more than 50 million people that consider themselves as “Creators”.
 Creators are those who create contents that people watch to get entertained and by entertaining others they gain money.
 This is possible because social media platforms need users, being more specific users that constantly come back.
 This can be achieved by having new contents which are made by “Creators”.<br>